ersonp/dmsg/docs/Encryption and Authentication in DMSG.md

 ```

 #### MakeSignedStreamRequest
-After the Noise Handshake Messages is generated we create an object that is sent to the remote peer with [MakeSignedStreamRequest](https://github.com/skycoin/dmsg/blob/develop/pkg/dmsg/types.go#L104) which takes in the parameters `StreamResponse` and `cipher.SecKey` local static Private key.
+After the Noise Handshake Messages is generated we create an object that is sent to the remote peer with [MakeSignedStreamRequest](https://github.com/skycoin/dmsg/blob/develop/pkg/dmsg/types.go#L104) which takes in the parameters `StreamRequest` and `cipher.SecKey` local static Private key.
 ```
 req = StreamRequest{
 	Timestamp: time.Now().UnixNano(),